 Every year, numerous cases of IRS identity theft are reported by taxpayers, turning tax identity theft into a serious problem for both you and the government alike.
-If you’re interested in learning more about IRS identity theft, how it relates to your tax situation, and what you can do to prevent it, keep reading for more information.
+If you’re interested in learning more about IRS identity theft, how it relates to your tax situation, and what you can do to prevent it, read this identity theft guide for more information.

 When it comes to protecting yourself from fraud, it’s important to understand the IRS identity theft process.
 Scammers will try to obtain your personal information through fake charities, bogus emails, and various forms of online hacking.
 Without your Social Security number, address, phone number, and other personal information, a scammer won’t get very far.
 Here are some measures you can take to prevent leaking any of this vital information to the wrong people.